-There are golf courses that make an impression and then there are courses that leave a mark on your soul: Royal County Down sits firmly in the latter category.
+But no amount of planning, research, or expectation quite prepares you for the reality of Royal County Down.
+There are golf courses that make an impression, and then there are those that leave a mark on your soul.
+Royal County Down sits firmly in the latter category.

 Framed by the brooding Mourne Mountains, brushed by the winds which roll off the dramatic Dundrum Bay and occupying centre stage on the Murlough Nature Reserve, this Northern Irish masterpiece is far more than a test of golf.
 It’s a story, a walk through living, breathing history, a brushstroke of beauty across the canvas of time.
 The setting elevates what would be an extraordinary links wherever it was set, into unquestionably one of the world’s most naturally beautiful golf courses.